-If you’re a couple planning on using fresh sperm, the male will produce a sample the morning of the egg retrieval.
+If you’re a couple planning on using fresh sperm, the male will produce a sample in the morning of the egg retrieval.
 If you are using frozen or donor sperm, our scientists will have it ready in the lab.

-The sperm is graded using 4 different levels of quality.
-It’s washed in a special mixture to slow it down so our scientists can spot the best ones under the microscope.
+The sperm is graded using four (4) different levels of quality.
+It’s washed in a special mixture to slow it down so that our scientists can spot the best ones under the microscope.
 A perfect, healthy sperm is not too fat or thin, with a tail that’s not too long or short.
 The best sperm are selected, and they’re ready and waiting in the lab to be introduced to the eggs.

-Your fertility specialist gives our embryologist the eggs they have retrieved, still in the fluid from the follicles of the ovaries.
+Our fertility specialist gives our embryologist the eggs they have retrieved, still in the fluid from the follicles of the ovaries.
 The scientists use powerful microscopes to find the eggs in the fluid so they can be removed.

 The eggs and some sperm are placed in a dish where they have the chance to find each other and fertilise like they would naturally within your body.
 However for men with low sperm count and poor motility, the sperm cells can be directly injected into the egg (ICSI) which would aid fertilization.